CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 ## Infrastructure Setup Guides

 ### [EKS Cluster Setup](EKS-ClusterSetup.md)
-Instructions to setup an AWS EKS cluster.
+Instructions to setup a sample AWS EKS cluster with minimum requirements.

 ### AKS Cluster Setup
-Instructions for creating an Azure AKS cluster are not included in this guide.
-Please refer to the Azure on-line documentation.
+We are not providing instructions for creating an Azure AKS cluster.
+Please refer to Azure on-line documentation.

 ## Imaging Deployment Guides